alan-turing-institute/data-safe-haven/docs/source/roles/researcher/using_the_sre.md

 ::::

-::::{admonition} Work on an existing repository
+::::{admonition} Clone an existing repository
 :class: dropdown note

 - Sign into **Gitea** and click the **{guilabel}`Explore`** button in the top bar.